MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experiments

 Overall, these results suggest that the potential benefits of synergistic learning across modalities may not outweigh the drawbacks of reduced modality-specific specialization.
 This finding—likely reflecting the strong heterogeneity of EO modalities—casts doubt on strategies aimed at building universal and modality-agnostic FMs for EO.

-Regarding multitemporality, we find that early multitemporal fusion (\say{mod}, \say{group}, and \say{inter-group}) consistently outperforms late multitemporal fusion (\say{shared} and \say{monotemp}) by \textbf{+2–3\%} on TreeSatAI-TS (weighted F1) and PASTIS-HD (mIoU), and \textbf{+1\%} on FLAIR-HUB (mIoU).
-The performance gain is especially pronounced on tasks where temporal dynamics play a critical role (see SM \cref{sm:impact_multitemporal}).
-The benefit is also more significant for MAEs than for supervised ViTs, suggesting that effectively leveraging temporal dynamics is both essential and non-trivial.
+Regarding multitemporality, we find that early multitemporal fusion (\emph{mod}, \emph{group}, and \emph{inter-group}) consistently outperforms late multitemporal fusion (\emph{shared} and \emph{monotemp}) by \textbf{+2–3\%} on TreeSatAI-TS (weighted F1) and PASTIS-HD (mIoU), and \textbf{+1\%} on FLAIR-HUB (mIoU).
+The gains are particularly pronounced for tasks that strongly depend on multitemporal dynamics—such as tree species classification or crop type identification, where temporal signatures and phenology are critical (see SM \cref{sm:impact_multitemporal}).
+The advantage is also more marked for MAEs than for supervised ViTs, suggesting that effectively exploiting temporal information is both essential and non-trivial.

 These findings highlight a potentially overlooked opportunity in multitemporal SSL, which has received less attention than multimodal SSL in prior work.
-Notably, most existing FMs are inherently monotemporal and thus only compatible with late multitemporal fusion, resulting in a significant performance gap compared to models involving early multitemporal fusion.
+Notably, most existing FMs are inherently monotemporal and thus only compatible with late multitemporal fusion, resulting in a marked performance gap compared to early multitemporal fusion.

-\paragraph{Multispectral Fusion and Target Normalization.} In \cref{fig:multispectral_comparison} and SM \cref{tab:multispectral_comparison}, we evaluate different choices of multispectral fusion and target normalization.
+\paragraph{Multispectral Fusion and Target Normalization.} In \cref{fig:multispectral_comparison} and SM \cref{tab:multispectral_fraction,tab:multispectral_size,tab:macs_flops_pretraining}, we evaluate different choices of multispectral fusion and target normalization.
 Here, we limit our evaluation to TreeSatAI-TS and PASTIS-HD (using fold I) since the performance on FLAIR-HUB is driven mainly by the aerial modality (see SM \cref{sm:impact_modality}), which exhibits only a weak multispectral nature.

 We first evaluate the impact of different choices of target normalization within joint-token fusion, where all spectral band groups are combined into the same tokens.
 Consistent with prior work \cite{he2021,hong2024}, patch-wise normalization improves performance, but our proposed patch-group-wise approach yields significantly better results.
-This normalization supports effective transfer learning, even when using only 20\% or 5\% of pre-training data, as shown in \cref{fig:multispectral_comparison}.
-Overall, our findings highlight that target normalization is essential to fully leverage larger pre-training datasets.